Muhammad-Usama-1/infra-setup-terrafrom/linux-beyond/localuser-mangement.md

 here you will have to use sudo

-from this cpmmand we can dorectly open sudo file
+from this command we can directly open sudo file

 ```bash
 visudo